 Similar to bulbs, bulbils must be cured prior to storage.
 Harvest scapes with the bulbil capsule intact just prior to garlic bulb harvest.
 Once harvested, bunch, tie and hang scapes to dry for a few weeks.
 Once dried, remove the bulbil capsules and store them in a dry location until the time of planting.

-At room temperature, hardneck varieties can be stored up to 4 months; softneck varieties up to 8 months.
-In temperature and humidity controlled conditions, storage life can be increased to 6-7 months for Rocamboles, 8-10 months for Porcelains and over 12 months for softneck types.
+Hardneck varieties can be stored up to 4 months at room temperature, while softneck varieties can store up to 10 months.
+When using specialized refrigeration with humidity control, storage life can be extended to 5-10 months for hardnecks and well over a year for softneck varieties.

 Insects and Diseases

-There are a number of pests of garlic in Ontario, including Fusarium basal plate rot, Penicillium mould, leek moth, bulb and stem nematode, and viruses.
+There are a number of pests and diseases that affect garlic in Ontario.
+Some occur frequently, while others are rarely seen on most farms.
+The most common pests include, Fusarium basal plate rot, Penicillium mould, leek moth, bulb and stem nematode, and viruses.

 Fusarium Basal Plate Rot